 These meatballs are also great for a meal...add them to a bowl of noodle soup, stuff them in lettuce wraps, or enjoy them with a simple serving of rice and greens.
 My Savory Ginger Garlic Coconut Rice would also complement the meatball flavors perfectly!

 Yes, that would work!
 Cooking them in a skillet on the stovetop will also work.

 Yes, you can make the meatball mixture ahead of time up to one day.
 You can also form the meatballs ahead of time and store them covered in the fridge up to one day before baking.

 Yes, you can shape the raw meatballs, freeze them in a single layer on a pan lined with parchment paper, then store the frozen meatballs in a zippered freezer bag.

 You're going to love how easy it is to make these tasty pork and shrimp meatballs.
 They're full of flavor and simply fun to eat...they're sure to be a crowd pleaser!

 Asian Pork and Shrimp Meatballs

-- Add raw shrimp to a food processor and pulse until it is finely chopped.
-(See note below.)
+- Add raw shrimp to a food processor and pulse a few times until it is like a paste.
+(See recipe note below.)

-- Combine shrimp, ground pork, and all remaining ingredients in a bowl.
+- Combine shrimp, ground pork, green onions, garlic, ginger, fish sauce, sesame oil, honey, soy sauce, white pepper, and salt in a bowl.